dstackai/migrate-from-slurm/concepts/02_queueing-prioritization-scheduling.md

 You can monitor queued and running jobs using the dstack CLI or the web dashboard.

 - **List runs**: Use `dstack ps` to view all runs and their current status, including queued (`SUBMITTED` or `PROVISIONING`) and running jobs.
 The output shows run names, backends, resources, prices, and status.
 - **Queue position and waiting reasons**: Unlike Slurm's `squeue` which shows queue position and reason codes, dstack doesn't display explicit queue position or detailed waiting reasons.
 The status (`SUBMITTED`, `PROVISIONING`) indicates the current state but not the specific reason for waiting.
+Scheduled tasks show `PENDING` status while waiting for their scheduled time.
 - **Verbose output**: Use `dstack ps --verbose` (or `-v`) to see additional details such as inactivity duration for dev environments.
 - **UI dashboard**: The dstack UI dashboard provides a visual view of all runs, their status, and resource usage.